 Wide Receivers

 Khalil Shakir (Buf) — Shakir is week to week after suffering a high ankle sprain during an Aug.
 1 practice.
 His availability for the season opener is up in the air as he has a little more than a month to heal.
-McDermott compared the injury to the high ankle injury Shakir suffered in Week 4 last season, which caused him to miss one game.
+Sean McDermott compared the injury to the high ankle injury Shakir suffered in Week 4 last season, which caused him to miss one game.
 He posted just 2/19 receiving in his first game back before posting 6+ catches and 50+ yards in five consecutive games in Weeks 7-11.
-The Bills will be extra cautious with Shakir, especially given how high ankle injuries can linger.
+The Bills will be extra cautious with him, especially given how high ankle injuries can linger, but McDermott said on Aug.
+7 that Shakir is on pace to return for the start of the season.
 Shakir will see his ADP (83, WR39) dip a bit over the next couple of weeks, and Elijah Moore will get extra reps out of the slot during his absence.
-(Added Aug.
-4)
+(Updated Aug.
+7)

 Tight Ends